snok/self-limiters/README.md

       client.get(...)
 ```

+The `name` given is what determines whether your processes will use the same limiter or not.

+The semaphore implementation is largely a wrapper around the [`blpop`](https://redis.io/commands/blpop/)
-We use [`blpop`](https://redis.io/commands/blpop/) to wait for the semaphore to be freed up, under the hood, which is non-blocking.
+redis command.
+We use it to wait for the semaphore to be freed up, in a non-blocking way.

 If you specify a non-zero `max_sleep`, a `MaxSleepExceededError` will be raised if `blpop` waits for longer than that specified value.